fairafric is going climate positive

 Avoid

-We have built the world's first solar-powered organic chocolate factory.
-All products are packaged in compostable packaging and we recycle as much as we can.
-By not using plastic and producing our own solar power, fairafric is more environmentally friendly than the industry.
+We built the world's first solar-powered organic chocolate factory.
+All products are packaged in compostable materials, and we recycle as much as we can.

 Grow